 How much is it to adopt a cat?

-We have between $200 to $250 MINIMUM in each and every cat and kitten.
+We have provided $350 MINIMUM of medical care for each and every cat and kitten.
 Our adoption fee, though, is $90.
-This adoption fee covers an initial FIV/heartworm/leukemia test, a repeated leukemia test in 4 weeks, an incoming bath, 3 wormings, a vet physical, 2-3 distemper vaccinations, 2 leukemia vaccinations, flea prevention applied each and every month, and their spay/neuter.
+This adoption fee covers an initial FIV/leukemia/heartworm test, a repeated leukemia/FIV/heartworm test in 4 weeks, an incoming bath, 3 wormings (hookworms & roundworms), Bordatella vaccine, a tapewormer, a vet physical, 2-3 distemper vaccinations, 2 leukemia vaccinations, flea prevention applied each and every month, and their spay/neuter surgery.
 If they arrive with medical issues (fractured bone, injuries, etc.), these treatments are also included in the adoption fee.
 All ears are cleaned regularly and nails trimmed.

 How do I adopt a cat from FFRC?

-Call Jacci or e-mail her at the Rescue Center.
-There is a list with many questions to cover before an adoption can take place.
+Call Jacci or e-mail her at the Rescue Center (firstname.lastname@example.org).
+We do have an adoption procedure.
+On our front page, if you look under ADOPTING, there is a tab for ADOPTION FORM.
+This is a list with questions to cover before an adoption can take place.
 Each question is important to her.
 Vet references and/or personal references are checked also.
+It’s important to know if your past and/or present cats and dogs are current on vet care.
 A person needs to be aware that on the Contract Agreement it states that if this adoption does not work out, the cat MUST be returned to the Rescue Center, no matter how far away you live.
 Same day adoptions are sometimes possible if references can be checked or a relationship has been previously established.
+We love it when a family comes in with an open mind to visit the cats and see who likes who!

 Why do your cats have to go to INSIDE homes only?